 Water changes are a quick fix to that because they clear the aquarium water up by diluting the excess nitrate levels.

 But why dechlorinate tap water before pouring it into the aquarium?

 Chlorine is supposed to kill harmful bacteria, right?

-The thing is that both Chlorine and Chloramine kill both the good and the bad bacteria (the latter is more often used nowadays).
+The thing is that Chlorine and Chloramine kill both the good and the bad bacteria.
+Chloramine is more often used in tap water.

 This will keep the beneficial bacteria in the aquarium safe so that they can continue to work on the ammonia and nitrite for you.

 Author’s note: If you perform regular vacuum cleaning of the bottom with a siphon you are actually removing dirty water too.

 Don’t count on filters to remove nitrAte as the bacteria that use it up do not do well in home aquariums.
 You’ll need to physically remove nitrage via water changes unless you…

 5. Add floating freshwater plants to the system.